nicksagona/mock-api/README.md

 cp app/config/app.http.orig.php app/config/app.http.php
 ```

-Config your database by running:
+Configure your database by running:

 *(Please note that the mock data is currently for MySQL-only)*